restackio/examples-python/examples/weaviate_search/README.md

 poetry run schedule-seed-workflow
 ```

-This will schedule the "seed_workflow" and print the result.
+This will schedule the "SeedWorkflow" and print the result.

 To run the search workflow, use: